Det One: Personnel

 The original Marines that formed the detachment were hand-picked from over 500 superior candidates.
-Despite common misconceptions, Det One was not a beefed-up Force Reconnaissance platoon.
-While the reconnaissance element was composed mostly of Force Recon Marines, they made up only 24 of the 86 members of the detachment.
-The detachment, though lacking organic aviation, operated under the Marine Air-Ground Task Force philosophy of leveraging integrated, complementary capabilities to be more effective than the sum of its parts.
+Despite common misconceptions, Det One was not a beefed-up United States Marine Corps Force Reconnaissance (FORECON) platoon.
+While the reconnaissance element was composed mostly of 1st Force Reconnaissance Company Marines, they made up only 24 of the 86 members of the detachment.
+The detachment, though lacking organic aviation, operated under the Marine air–ground task force (MAG-TAF) philosophy of leveraging integrated, complementary capabilities to be more effective than the sum of its parts.

-More than half of Det One's Recon Marines were trained Scout Snipers.
+More than half of Det One's Recon Marines were trained United States Marine Corps Scout Sniper (Scout Sniper).

 Insignia

 Detachment One's Insignia comes from the World War II Marine Raider's patch, a blue patch with a skull and stars.
 The insignia was created by LtCol (then-GySgt) Anthony Siciliano, USMC.
 The scarlet, blue, and gold disk represents the unit's joint Navy-Marine Corps origins.
 The crossed stiletto/lightning bolt represents the unit's special operations mission, and its global communications reach.
 The parachute wings represent airborne-qualified status and the mask above it represents the combatant diver qualification.